Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 Navigate to `src/components/ContactForm.jsx` , import `useState` hook from react.

-Create a  `contact` state object with the form input names as the properties.
+Create a  `contact` state with the form input names as the properties.

-Add `value` property to each input field and set the value to contact object property as illustrated below.
+Add `value` property to each input field and set the value to contact state properties as illustrated below.

 ```jsx